In a simple world, you’d be able to travel and stay abroad until you reach your passport expiration date.

 Can you travel with an expired passport?

-If you’re travelling internationally, not a chance.
+You must be eager to reap the benefits of traveling but if you're traveling internationally, not a chance.
 A soon-to-expire passport is already going to put your trip in jeopardy - an expired one offers virtually no chance of safe departure.

 Follow the guidelines formulated by the Department of State and local authorities in your country of destination to renew your passport before your trip, whether it is expired or about to.